 How to Apply to UC Berkeley

-Whether you’re applying to UC Berkeley as a freshman or transfer student, here are some helpful tips for going through the application process as an undocumented student.
+Whether you’re applying to UC Berkeley as a freshman, transfer student or for grad school, here are some helpful tips for going through the application process as an undocumented student.

 Tips for Completing Your Undergraduate Application